joaquinmag/trackerguias/README.md

 - To send emails you must create a file in app/config/mandrill.js exporting the Mandrill object with your own API key.
 - Remember to change encryption key in config.json

-If you want, you can run with Docker,
+If you want, you can run it with Docker,

 # How to run with Docker #

 Remember to use other passwords, at the db.

 In the console run:

 `docker run --name mysql-trackerguias -e MYSQL_RANDOM_ROOT_PASSWORD=yes -e MYSQL_ONETIME_PASSWORD=yes -d mysql/mysql-server:latest`

 Check root password on the console:

 `docker logs mysql-trackerguias`

 Access MySQL server and change root password,

 `docker exec -it mysql-trackerguias bash mysql -u root -p
 ALTER USER root IDENTIFIED BY 'my-secret-pw';`

 Create db:

 `CREATE DATABASE trackerguias CHARACTER SET utf8;`

 Create user in Mysql to interact with the app:

 `CREATE USER 'trackerguias'@'%' IDENTIFIED BY 'mypass';
 GRANT ALL ON trackerguias.* TO 'trackerguias'@'%';`

 At trackerguias folder, run:

 `docker build -t trackerguias/trackerguias:v0.1 ./`

 Link mysql docker instance with trackerguias docker image:

 `docker run --name node-trackerguias -p 3000:3000 --link mysql-trackerguias:mysql -d trackerguias/trackerguias:v0.1`

 (This part has not been tested...)